Vestigialmars5/TMS-Project/PROCESS_DOCUMENTATION.md

 The handle login should verify account, retrieve data for user and redirect to appropriate dashboard.

 June 3
-Changed some things that I had copied into what I understand better, I am working on setting up the API for loggin in.
+Changed some things that I had copied into what I understand better, I am working on setting up the API for logging in.

 June 4
 I'm currently working on the logging in the user and saving the data in session.
 I need to clean up the handleLogin onSubmit for the Login.jsx and put all the api calls in it and get rid of unnecessary blocks.